AlexITC/crypto-coin-alerts/README.md

 - [alerts-ui](alerts-ui) is the user interface that consumes the RESTful API.

 ## Status
-The project is in development and it will be released when it gets to a usable state.
+While the project is already online, there are several pending things to improve, go to https://cryptocoinalerts.net to give it a try.

 ## Development
 You are more than welcome to improve the project, specificaly the UI.